t2-project/cart/README.md

 # Cart Service

-This service manages shopping carts for the T2 Store.
+This service manages the shopping carts for the T2 Store.
-The content of a user's shopping cart is simply a map of Strings to Integers.
+The content of a user's shopping cart is a map of Strings to Integers.
-Within the context of the T2 Store it contains for each user the products (identified by their id) and how many units of each the users wants to buy.
+Within the context of the T2 Store it contains which products (identified by their id) and how many units there of a users wants to buy.

 ## Build and Run Manually